Esporte Clube Pinheiros: Tennis

-In 1956, Ingrid Metzner from EC Pinheiros, then aged 19, was the first female Brazilian participant at the Wimbledon Championships.
+In 1956, Ingrid Metzner from EC Pinheiros and a Rio de Janeiro native who began training at Pinheiros at the age of nine, then aged 19, was the first female Brazilian participant at the Wimbledon Championships.
+She was also the first Brazilian to compete at the French Open.

+Metzner partnered with Maria Esther Bueno at the 1955 Pan American Games, where she won bronze medals in both singles and doubles.

+Among other Pinheiros’ tennis idols are Vera Cleto Giugni, one of the club's honorary athletes who competed in the Wimbledon Championships and the French Open, being considered one of the best tennis players in South America during her time; Sylvia Nieszner Villari, who won the São Paulo Women's Tennis Championship in the Junior category in 1943 and bronze in doubles at the Pan-American Tennis Championship in 1951, held in São Paulo.

+More recently, young talent Camila Bossi achieved first place in doubles and second in singles at the Banana Bowl and the Gerdau Cup in 2015, and Beatriz Haddad Maia, a native of São Paulo, former WTA world number 10 in both singles and doubles, finalist in doubles at the Australian Open with Anna Danilina in 2022, and a singles semifinalist at the French Open in 2023, who partially trained at Pinheiros in her formation years.

 In 2007, the club's tennis association had 3,000 members.

 Volleyball

 Brazil is a leading country in volleyball, and the ladies volleyball department is playing in Brazil's first division, the Superliga.
 In 2010, the men's team played with their sponsored name as Pinheiros/Sky, but the men's team is not active currently.
 The ladies formed a union with Mackenzie University, and therefore played as Pinheiros/Mackenzie.

 Track and field

 Track and field was practically right from the beginning part of SC Germânia.
 Hermann Friese, who was German Champion over 1500 metres in 1902 and joined Germânia in 1903 was in 1907 Brazil's sole representative at an international tournament in Montevideo, Uruguay where he won two competitions and finished second in a third one.
 In 1924 Germânia was co-founder of the state athletics association Federação Paulista de Atletismo.
 By the end of the 1930s the club had a 70 strong group of athletes and dominated track and field in Brazil.
 Apart from many South-American records it held almost all national records.

 At the Games in 1932 in Los Angeles Lúcio de Castro became the first athlete from EC Pinheiros to participate at Olympic Games.
 In the pole vault he cleared 3,90 metres and finished sixth.